 Now recognized in a variety of settings beyond health care, patients often find this four-process model of engaging, focusing, evoking and planning quite helpful in achieving their goals.

 Copyright © Maryann Kuzila LPCC.
 All rights reserved.
-Web Design by Shaker Web Design, LLC
+Website managed by Shaker Web Design, LLC